roqwerty/SDL2-utilities/README.md

 ###### This file is not uploaded yet :(

 ### CRT_filter.h
 This file creates the CRT namespace, housing a collection of visual filters for SDL2 textures to mimic various effects of a CRT monitor such as screen curvature, chromatic aberration, and scanlines.
-Currently, the CRT bending effect is ridiculously computationally intensive.
+>Currently, the CRT screen curvature / bending effect is ridiculously computationally intensive.
 Use at own risk.
 ###### This file is not uploaded yet :(